 - It’s completely out of position

 - One lateral incisor is missing.
 To maintain a balance between both sides, another is removed.

 - It’s abnormal in form and shape

 - It has gross caries or injured.
-The injury occurs when someone has a protruded incisors.
+The injury occurs when someone has protruded incisors.

 Canines are the most important teeth which help guide alignment in orthodontic treatment.
-They also aid in function and giving you a beautiful smile.
+They also aid in function and give you a beautiful smile.